-At Ahimsa, we work hard to keep medical and emotional risks to a minimum.
+At Ahimsa Dog Training in Seattle, we have about 12 puppy classes each week.
+We work hard to keep medical and emotional risks to a minimum.
 We have the facility professionally cleaned with a virucide the night before each puppy class, ask all puppy owners for proof of vaccination, and ask our students to avoid the dog park while they are in puppy class.

 Your puppy is learning and socializing right now, every second that she’s awake.
 People used to say that you couldn’t start obedience training with a puppy until it was six months old.
 But they meant you couldn’t properly punish a dog until that age with a choke chain, because of their growing puppy bones.
 With positive training methods, you don’t have to wait.
 Using positive training, some dog breeders send home puppies that already know how to sit on cue.
 That’s just one more reason to be dog-friendly – you can teach your puppy manners now!
 You can and should start teaching your puppy basic cues, like sit, down, etc. using a clicker or just using treats and praise.
 But your main focus during puppyhood should not be on manners or ‘obedience’, but rather on socialization with other puppies, dogs, humans, surfaces, sounds, and more.

 Puppies are socialization sponges.
 First impressions are strong,Â events that they experience in this time period (especially scary ones) will stick with them forever.
 Sources differ, but many say that the primary socialization period is up until 12 weeks .
 From 12-16 weeks, they are learning as well, but not as quickly as they did up to 12 weeks.
 Every new experience for your puppy should be positive — accompanied by treats, praise, and/or fun.
 Up until 6 months, you should only have your puppy in socializing environments that you have solid control over.